jfromaniello/pswatch/readme.md

 The wacth cmdlet has the following parameters:

-	-location: the directory to watch.
+  * location: the directory to watch.
 Optional, default to current directory.
-	-includeSubdirectories: default to true.
+  * includeSubdirectories: default to true.
-	-includeChanged: default to true.
+  * includeChanged: default to true.
-	-includeRenamed: default to true.
+  * includeRenamed: default to true.
-	-includeCreated: default to true.
+  * includeCreated: default to true.
-	-includeDeleted: default to false.
+  * includeDeleted: default to false.